American History

 Building a Brilliant Brand

+How did he do it?
 What can we learn from him?

-The Founding of Washington, DC
+The Founding of Washington, D.C.

-As you'll see, nothing could be farther from the truth.
-The story started with a band of soldiers
+As you'll see, nothing could be further from the truth.
+This unlikely story started with a band of soldiers marching to Philadelphia to demand their back pay from Congress at gunpoint!

 America's Star-Spangled Banner